ChristopheBerthod/MagnetoTransport.jl/docs/src/index.md

 ```
 This expression obeys Kramers-Kronig relations by construction. ``\Gamma(E)`` must be positive, such that ``\mathrm{Im}\,\Sigma(\varepsilon)=-\pi\Gamma(\varepsilon)`` is negative.
 A toy model is used here for ``\Gamma(E)``, which is an even function of ``E`` vanishing as a square root at ``|E|=1.5``.
 The following code defines ``\Sigma(\varepsilon)`` and draws it on a graph `p2`:
 ```@example
-using Piecewise, PiecewiseHilbert # hide using Plots, LaTeXStrings, Measures # hide default(linewidth=3, legendfontsize=12) # hide
+using Piecewise # hide
+using Plots, LaTeXStrings, Measures # hide default(linewidth=3, legendfontsize=12) # hide
 E = -2:0.001:2 # hide
+using PiecewiseHilbert
 HoΓ = HilbertTransform(PiecewiseFunction(:even,
     Piece((0, 1.5), (true, false), PLS, [1.5, 0.5, 0.001])))
 Σ(ε) = HoΓ(ε + im * eps(Float64))